SaboorSohaib/hello-react-front-end/README.md

 ### Key Features <a name="key-features"></a>

-- We can see random greeitngs.
+- We can see random greetings.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>